lightaprs/LightTracker-1.1-433/README.md

 It is able to report location, altitude, temperature and pressure to the internet via LoRa APRS gateways or direct to another LoRa radio module with a solar panel/super capacitors or just 3xAAA batteries.
 Because LightTracker 1.1 433MHz is open source you can add your own custom sensors via I2C pins.

-LightTracker 1.1 433MHz will ber available on https://shop.qrp-labs.com/aprs for order soon.
+LightTracker 1.1 433MHz is available on https://shop.qrp-labs.com/aprs/LightTracker_1_1_433 for shopping.

 <img src="images/light_tracker_1_1-433-front_back.jpg" width="600">